LiterallyTheVoid/literallythevoid.github.io/src/small_rails.md

 ## Rails for everything

-_Published: _
+_Published: 2025-01-01_

-With a little extra spare time on my hands--and the release of Rails 8--I decided to spin up a new Rails app.
-After a few days of playing, it's clear that Rails is better than ever.
-It's the first tool you should reach for when building an application.
-And if it's your first time using Rails, now is the best time to start.

-### Getting started
+After spending part of my holiday building and deploying a new Rails 8 application, It's clearer than ever that Rails is awesome, and it's especially great for small projects with a single developer.

+### Guide is good

 The latest [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html#Rails-philosophy) guide is really excellent.
-There's a bit of hand waving around installing Ruby (more on that later).
-But if you follow it start to end, you'll have a Rails app **in production**.
-The magic of seeing something live on the internet for the first time is something I'll never forget.
-And this isn't just `hello world`.
+There's a bit of hand waving around installing Ruby (which is still more difficult than it needs to be).
+But if you follow it start to finish, you'll have a Rails app **in production**.
+And it isn't just `hello world`.
 Your app will have authentication, caching, rich text, continuous integration, and a database.
 That's a real application.

-If you're brand new to Rails, this guide will get you up to speed.
+If you're brand new to Rails, the guide is the best place to start.

-### SQLite is all you need (for now)
+### SQLite is all you need

-SQlite is a great tool, but its focus on backwards compatibility means that it isn't exactly ideal for a production database out of the box.
-You [used to have to add some gems](https://fractaledmind.github.io/2024/04/15/sqlite-on-Rails-the-how-and-why-of-optimal-performance/) to actually get it ready to perform.
+SQlite is a great tool, but its focus on backwards compatibility means that it wasn't ideal for a production database out of the box.
+You [had to add some gems](https://fractaledmind.github.io/2024/04/15/sqlite-on-Rails-the-how-and-why-of-optimal-performance/) to get it ready to perform.
 However [Rails 8](https://fractaledmind.github.io/2024/10/16/sqlite-supercharges-Rails/) deals with that for you, and SQLite is ready for production.

-I'm a Rails engineer, but I know my weaknesses.
-The idea of standing up a new production database is a bit frightening, as it probably should be.
-This is something I am more than happy to let Rails do for me.
+Now that you SQLite is a more robust choice, you don't have to worry about spinning up a PostgreSQL server.
+On top of that, with tools like [solid cache](https://dev.37signals.com/solid-cache/) you don't need to stand up redis either.

+Everything is running under Rails and within SQLite.
+Superb.

 ### Easy CI